talon-one/TalonOne.cs/docs/IntegrationApi.md

             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // Configuration.Default.AddApiKeyPrefix("Content-Signature", "Bearer");

-            var apiInstance = new IntegrationApi();
+            var apiInstance = new IntegrationApi(Configuration.Default);
-            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var profile = new Object(); // Object | optional flag to decide if you would like customer profile information in the response (optional) var referrals = new Object(); // Object | optional flag to decide if you would like referral information in the response (optional)
+            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var profile = true;  // bool | optional flag to decide if you would like customer profile information in the response (optional) var referrals = true;  // bool | optional flag to decide if you would like referral information in the response (optional)

             try
             {